amarfurt/hdc/apps/json/README.md

-text
+json
 ====

-HDC app for creating plain text records (with a title and content).
+HDC app for creating json records.
+This is the internal format used by HDC and can therefore be used to create arbitrary records.